UAlbanyArchives/mailbagit/README.md

 # Mailbag

-A tool for creating and managing Mailbags, a package for preserving email with multiple masters
+A tool for creating and managing Mailbags, a package for preserving email in multiple formats

 ## Installation